mvcds/my-library/creativity/Self-Imposed Contraint.md

 ---
 aliases: [Self-Imposed Contraints]
 ---

-Working within strict limits can help you shake off your working habits and force you to try something new during some [[Creativity process]]
+Working within strict limits can help you shake off your working [[Habit|Habits]] and force you to try something new during some [[Creativity process]]